Alonnisos Greece Travel Guide

 Traditional Chora damaged, Patitiri develops as new center.

-The mix of old and new, plus the resilience of its people, shapes the island’s unique character.
+The mix of old and new, plus the ability to recover of its people, shapes the island’s unique character.

 The Old Village, initially abandoned, now sees revitalization with restored historic homes.